 How To Do It:Basically what you have to do is use the press of something to simulate control of an object.
 To do this you can maybe add arrows keys on the screen of your game then add a touch event for "is touch" to the image file.
+There's other ways to do touch controls but this is for games where all is needed is the touch of buttons to move the player.
 Making an iOS web app with Construct 2.
 Did you know iOS supports web apps - apps that are installed from a web page, rather than from the App Store?

 This means there are many ways you can publish your games.
 Here's an overview of the ways to share your games with the world.
 There are also some other tips and points to consider before publishing your game.
-Before you publish Support touch controls.
+Before you publish Support touch controls These days there a lot of people browse the web on touch-screen devices like iPhones, iPads and Android phones and tablets.
+Different screen sizes HTML5 games can run on almost all modern smartphones, tablets and desktop computers.
 Touch controls and a trick to detect input method.
 These days it's naïve to assume everyone on the web has a mouse and keyboard.

 On the modern web, many people are now browsing via touchscreen devices like iPhone, iPad and Android phones.
 If your game can only be controlled by mouse and/or keyboard, users on these devices will be unable to play your game!
+However, it's easy to have on-screen touch controls - and there's a clever and simple trick to detect whether the user has a touchscreen device, too.
 Making a Sword Character.
 Example Capx: ExampleObs: Adapted from my Little Knight game.

 Feel free to use the code as you wish, but please don't steal the assets :D Step 1.
 Making a Fancy Lifebar.
 Getting Started Here i'll assume you already have the graphics for your lifebar - make it however you want!

 But the basic structure is this: The second one is optional.
-It just gives it a better look.
-Step 2.
 Beginner's Basics For Construct 2.
 Ok i thought i'd have a go at a tutorial, never done one before, and i'm not an expert at Construct 2 by any means, But i thought i'd share some of the things i've learn't since using Construct 2 that may help some beginners.